Julia-IO/Linguist_Portal/README.md

 ### Known Issues

 During development, I discovered two issues after committing to GitHub.
-For both of these bugs, I opened and *issue* on GitHub so I could come back and properly fix them.

 - When editing a project as an admin, I wanted the previous info to get displayed.
 For some reason, the Type of Project is not always displayed.
+- When adding new projects, I want to include some mailto or website links.
+While I can do that if I edit directly through the DB, it does not work directly from the forms.

 ##### back to [top](#table-of-contents)